Gentlemen of Fortune: Plot

-Police officers inform Troshkin that the real Docent has broken free from the prison and will probably soon try to track down his henchmen, so the operation must be immediately curtailed.
-Troshkin asks for a permission to stay with the gang to celebrate the New Year: being in such company for a long time, he made a decision to awaken the criminals' conscience and make them rethink their lives, even if he had to do it without dropping the crime boss masquerade.
-At Maltsev's country house, during a chime of the New Year's Eve, Troshkin makes a speech completely atypical for a bandit, but the gang are not at all surprised: they consider his speech to be simply a ruse for another crime and recall Docent's past atrocities.
+Police officers inform Troshkin that the real Docent has broken out of the prison near Moscow and is probably going to track down his henchmen, so the operation must be immediately halted.
+Troshkin asks for a permission to stay with the gang to celebrate the New Year: being in such company for a long time, he made a decision to awaken the criminals' conscience and make them outthink their lives, even if he had to do it without losing the crime boss masquerade.
+At Maltsev's country house, during a chime of the New Year's Eve, Troshkin makes a speech generally not typical for a bandit, however these words-of-beauty do not even satisfy the gang: they consider his speech to be simply a cover of a new crime and recall Docent's past atrocities.

 Meanwhile, the real Docent comes to Mityai's place, where he meets Prokhorov.
-Both assume that he's the same fake Docent they've encountered earlier.
+Both assume that he's the same fake Docent, or a law enforcement agent they've encountered earlier.
 Docent asks them to give him a hideout.
-Under this pretext, Mityai and Prokhorov lure him to the roof of an apartment building under construction, where Mityai tries to stab Docent, but he kills Mityai by pushing him off the roof.
-Prokhorov then whimpers in fear and agrees to help Docent out.
+Under this pretext, Mityai and Prokhorov lure him to the roof of an apartment building under construction, where Mityai tries to stab Docent, but the latter kills Mityai by pushing him off the roof.
+Prokhorov pulls out a gun which later turns out to be in Docent's hands, which means, he has easily won the fight.

 Back at the country house, Troshkin gives the gang presents, and also hands Sad Sack a letter from his relatives, which Troshkin received during a meeting with the police.
 The criminals are getting more and more annoyed at the concept of Docent bossing them around, threatening them with violence and, as they see it, only prolonging their potential prison sentences with crime schemes.
-Sad Sack, having read the letter and not having stood the torments of conscience, tries to hang himself, yet is saved promptly.
-After the ambulance leaves, the criminals are afraid that the ambulance doctor would give them out to the police, but Troshkin lies to them that he has killed the doctor to leave no witnesses.
+Sad Sack, having read the letter and unable of standing the torments of conscience, attempts suicide but fails.
+After the ambulance leaves, a fear raises among the criminals that the doctor will have the police informed of them, but Troshkin lies to them that he has supposedly killed the doctor to leave no witnesses.
 This makes the last straw for Alibabayevich and the other criminals, and they decide to subdue "Docent" and voluntarily surrender to justice.